dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 We ask that you prepare a poster to be displayed at DSSG events and for potential conference poster sessions, a technical report, and an outline of a paper.
-This makes it easier to collaborate once you and your team mates are no longer working at the same desk every day.
-We also ask that all your code can be run on a new machine, and that there is sufficient documentation for someone else to replicate and understand your work.
+This makes it easier to collaborate once you and your teammates are no longer working at the same desk every day.
+We also ask that all your code is tested to run on a new machine, and that there is sufficient documentation for someone else to replicate and understand your work.